-A trampoline may be a lot of fun for a while, especially if you have young children, but once it stops being used it is large and in the way.
-So now you have to decide what to do with the leftover trampoline.
+A trampoline may be a lot of fun for a while, but once it stops being used, it’s just large and in the way.
+So now you have to decide what to do with it.

 Getting rid of your trampoline won’t be easy.
-Trampolines are big and bulky and can be complicated to take apart due to all of the different parts that they contain, including the jumping mat, tubing, wires, pads, metal framework, and legs.
+Trampolines are big and bulky and can be complicated to take apart due to all of the different parts that they contain.
 The metal tubing is usually made from galvanized steel, which can add to the overall weight of the trampoline and make getting rid of it even more of a headache.

 So, what should you do when you are ready to get it out of your yard?
 From creatively repurposing to selling it or using a trampoline removal service to get rid of it for you, there are a range of excellent, hassle-free options.

 Are you feeling creative?
 Why not give your old trampoline new life, instead of just throwing it away.
 If you are into DIY projects and love to repurpose, this could be a fun project for you.

 Not only will you get something new in the process, but you will have saved your unused trampoline from the landfill.

 Turn the trampoline over